jmcglone/jmcglone.github.io/_posts/2018-01-22-A-Review-of-Big-Data-Security-and-Privacy-Issues.md

 ---
 layout: post
-title: Factors affecting the use of ICTs on agricultural input information by farmers in developing countries
+title: A Review of Big Data Security and Privacy Issues
-date: 2017-02-10
+date: 2018-01-22
 ---

 # Abstract